Tesla Inc (TSLA) USD0.001

 Our view

-Energy storage is another promising growth area that's already adding real value ($5.4bn in revenue over the last two quarters at 30%+ gross margins was impressive).
+Energy storage is another promising growth area that's already adding real value.
+It’s a lumpy business so quarter-on-quarter trends are less important, but the longer-term growth trajectory has been impressive.
 As AI evolves, global power needs look to be heading one way, and Tesla's product is well placed to hopefully benefit.

 Environmental, social and governance (ESG) risk